jcoeman/jcoeman/README.md

 My name is Josh and I studied statistics and pure math at Berkeley.
 My expertise is in the following areas:

-- Generalized linear models
+- Data analysis and data visualization
-- Prediction and feature engineering
+- Probability theory
-- Financial risk analysis methods
+- Generalized linear modeling techniques

 <!--
 **jcoeman/jcoeman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.